SCLElections/jupyterstream/jupyterstream/README.md

 python parallel_run.py -parallel 4
 ```

-To test running on all states on 4 servers add the `-run` flag is in:
+To execute parallel runs on 4 servers add the `-run` flag is in:
 ```
 python parallel_run.py -parallel 4 -run
 ```